LibertyDSNP/spec/pages/Graph/Overview.md

 Once that batch file is complete, it will be [announced](/Messages/Announce) on the blockchain per the DSNP specification.
 Each announce event specifies the type of message ([DSNPtype](/Messages/Announce)) that is in the batch file.

-## Graph Retrieval & ordering
+## Graph Retrieval, Ordering & Reading
 To have an accurate representation of the social graph for a given DSNP Id - it is necessary to retrieve the entire graph from the chain.

-As mentioned
+To do so it is necessary to do the following:
 1. Retrieve all the log events[DSNP type](/Messages/Types)`GraphChange` from the chain
 1. Retrieve the batch file from each log event.
 Each log event of type [GraphChage](/Messages/Announce) has a field called `dsnpURI` which contains a uri pointing to a [batch file](/Batches/Overview).
-1. Query the Batch Files for the data for a particular DSNPId to retrieve information about respective graph.
+1. Query the batch files for the data for a particular DSNPId to retrieve information about the respective graph.
 For more how batch file storage and how to query the batch file see [Batches overview](/Batches/Overview)
-1. Order the data based on the following
+1. Order the retrieved data based on the following
     1. Block Number Ascending
     1. Transaction Index Ascending
     1. Log Index Ascending